Warm Springs Addiction, Treatment, & Change (WATCh) Program

 Criminal Thinking Errors:

 In addition to the above mentioned program, WATCh uses the Truthought program by David W. Koemer.
-This program consists of lectures and homework assignments focusing on the clients' criminal thinking errors.
+This program consists of lectures and homework assignments focusing on the Family Members' criminal thinking errors.

 Anger Management:

-All clients are screened and assessed for participation in Anger Management.
+All Family Members are screened and assessed for participation in Anger Management.
 This group is held weekly for approximately one hour and consists of 8-10 sessions.
 This is a "closed program" and therefore one group will begin and end together, which helps to enhance trust and sharing of sensitive issues.

 Family Relationships/Parenting Programming:

-All clients are screened and assessed for participation in our Family Relationships/Parenting group.
+All Family Members are screened and assessed for participation in our Family Relationships/Parenting group.
 This program consists of 12 weekly sessions, lasting approximately one hour and is open ended.
-Clients begin at any point and progress at their own pace.
+Family Members begin at any point and progress at their own pace.
 The program consists of group work, reading assignments, reflections, and written work.

 Grief Group: